 The Gratuity Loophole Employers Used for Decades Is Now Closed

-For decades, Indian companies kept basic salaries artificially low — sometimes as little as 30% to 40% of CTC — while padding the rest with allowances like special allowance, conveyance, and telephone reimbursement.
-The reason was financial: since gratuity and PF are calculated on basic salary, a lower basic meant lower statutory obligations.
-Employees received higher take-home pay but accumulated far less in retirement benefits.
+For decades, companies structured salaries with artificially low basics, sometimes 30% or even less of CTC, while the rest went into allowances.
+The calculation was straightforward: gratuity and PF are computed on basic salary.
+A lower basic means smaller statutory obligations.
+Employees received marginally higher monthly take-home but accumulated far less in retirement benefits.
+The difference compounded over 15 or 20 years into a meaningful shortfall at exit.

-The Code on Social Security 2020, which became legally effective on November 21, 2025, closed this loophole.
-The new law mandates that allowances excluding HRA, employer PF contribution, and commissions cannot collectively exceed 50% of total CTC.
-Any excess must be treated as wages for calculating PF, gratuity, ESI, and bonus.
-Implementation is state-by-state, with most states now issuing compliance directives as the financial year begins.
+The Code on Social Security 2020, effective November 21, 2025, closed this loophole.
+The rule: allowances (excluding HRA, employer PF contribution, and commissions) cannot collectively exceed 50% of total CTC.
+Any amount above 50% must be treated as wages for calculating PF, gratuity, ESI, and bonus.
+States are issuing compliance directives at different paces, but the legal obligation applies from the effective date.

 Jump to what you need: Updated gratuity formula with worked examples.
 Meena's example shows old vs new payout for a Bengaluru IT employee.
 Fixed-term employee rules explains the new 1-year eligibility.
 Take-home salary impact tells you exactly what changes in your payslip.